DappCoderr/Cadence-Fun/doc/docs/Module 5/Lesson 2.md

 }
 ```

-And let's make our resource dynamic by initializing it's value `init` function.
+Let's make our resource dynamic by initializing its values in the init function.

 ```jsx
 access(all) contract HellWorld {